What to do if you've experienced a sexual assault

 No matter what age, sex, or gender identity, our Emergency Department is open to care for you after a sexual assault, 24 hours a day, every day of the year.

 SANE exams are available to adults and adolescents who have gone through puberty or have their period already.
-Children who have experienced abuse or assault are referred to the Children and Adolescent Protection Program at Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon for further specialized care.
+Children who have experienced abuse or assault are referred to the Children and Adolescent Protection Program at Dartmouth-Hitchcock Medical Center (DHMC) for further specialized care.

 Health care after an assault is essential to your health and safety.
 We take your safety and privacy very seriously.
 Please know that you are in control of the exam.
 You choose which parts of the exam are done or skipped, and you can stop or take a break at any time.